ANALYZING ONLINE STUDENT SUCCESS

 A select group of CSU campus QA Leads participated in monthly SQuAIR meetings from January – August 2017 to determine the impact of quality assurance professional development and course certification on teaching performance and student success in 2016-17 courses.
 To support this effort and the time involved, CSU Academic Technology Services funded each participating campus to support a “Faculty Research Associate” who assisted their campus QA Lead to collect and analyze campus data and develop a final report detailing impacts of QA professional development on student success in online courses.

 TYPES OF DATA COLLECTED

 Professional Development Workshops Completed, Course Certifications, Number of Fully Online Courses for 2016-17, Demographics of Instructors, Demographics of Students Enrolled in Fully Online Courses, GPA, Grade Distribution, Student Survey Data.
-See Data Reporting Template and Coding Table for further details.
+See Data Reporting Template /Coding Table and Outline for Reporting SQuAIR Results (Template) for further details.

 PILOT CSU Campuses, 2016-17

 |Bakersfield||Charlene Hu||Jianjun Wang, Advanced Educational Studies|